aFarkas/lazysizes/plugins/rias/README.md

-#lazysizes RIaS extension (Responsive image as a service / Responsive image on demand)
+#lazySizes RIaS extension (Responsive image as a service / Responsive image on demand)

 The RiaS plugin enables lazySizes to generate the best suitable image source based on an URL pattern.
 It works with pre-build images (i.e. grunt-responsive-images) as also with any third party (ReSrc, Pixtulate, mobify, WURFL's Image Tailor ...) or self hosted restful responsive image services (responsive image on demand).